Stage 2 Lung Cancer

 Stage 2 NSCLC vs. Stage 2 SCLC

-• Stage 2B lung cancer: The tumor is 5 centimeters or less in size, but it has spread to nearby lung lymph nodes.
+In stage 2B, the lung cancer tumor is 5 centimeters or less in size, but it has spread to nearby lymph nodes.
+Cancer uses lymph nodes to spread through the body.

 Stage 2 lung cancer symptoms include: